 In large part, pricing is about being worth it.
 You’re not going to get far by just doubling your rates overnight.
 (Unless you’re wildly underpricing your services today, that is.)

-Of course, this also requires that you ask for a price that’s in line with the value you deliver.
+Of course, this also requires that you ask for an investment that’s in line with the value you deliver.
 Some freelancers are squeamish about the money conversation, and it can certainly take some getting used to.
 I find it motivational to remind myself that if I’m not asking for full value, I’m leaving money on the table and making Future Me work harder than he needs to.

 Summary: Putting the Five Priorities to Work for You